PRETgroup/ccpe-covid19/models/plants/README.md

 A simple SEIR model which splits cases up by confirmed and untested cases and uses an additional pre-symptomatic case.
 This model uses a single transmission rate for both confirmed and untested cases.

+By default, this model is parametrised to New Zealand.

 ### Inputs
 | Name | Type | Description |
 |---|---|---|